DaeLeonFlucas/post-install-config/README.md

 <h2>Configure Roles</h2>
 <p>
-To setup the proper osTicket configurations, you must log in with the 'user_admin' account that was created in the [osTicket - Prerequisites and Installation Lab](https://github.com/DaeLeonFlucas/osticket-prereqs)
+To configure osTicket correctly, log in with the ‘user_admin’ account created during the osTicket - Prerequisites and Installation Lab.
 </p>
 <p>
 Login using the account created.